daim-dev/pitch/slides.md

 Server side rendered websites like WordPress are not ideal for reliability and sustainability.
 They often have server scaling and hosting management headaches.

-The website is the core of digital presence but that's one channel there are also email and social integrations required to reach those audiences.
+The website is the core of digital presence, but that's one channel, there are also email and social integrations required to reach those audiences.
 Off the shelf software never does integration smoothly.

 ## Is there a ‘compelling’ need

-TODO: kill or merge with product
+To-do: kill or merge with product

 Every business needs a website.
 Some businesses hire external Digital Agencies to build websites.
 Other businesses build websites themselves.

 Every small business marketing website I have worked on have plenty of issues.
 Small businesses don't want to spend resources making the web a better place, they want a website that works.
  -->

 ---